dataPulverizer/glmSolver/README.md

 can be tried out.
 - [ ] 2.
 Do a speed optimization of the GLM prototype created in (1).
 Things to consider:
   - [x] i.
 Matrix decomposition methods e.g. QR etc.
-  - [ ] ii.
-Optimise QR Speed by taking upper triangular R into account in the solve process.
+  - [ ] ii. ~~Optimise QR Speed by taking upper triangular R into account in the solve process.~~ Instead create various solver options using LAPACK linear equation solvers and least squares solvers.
+A very good website references is [Mark Gates](http://www.icl.utk.edu/~mgates3/) which has a good [routines list](http://www.icl.utk.edu/~mgates3/docs/lapack.html) documentation.
+It is well worth reading his lecture notes on dense linear algebra [part 1](http://www.icl.utk.edu/~mgates3/files/lect09-dla-2019.pdf) and [part 2](http://www.icl.utk.edu/~mgates3/files/lect10-dla-part2-2019.pdf).
+Also probably worth looking at least squares solve for LAPACK on [Netlib](https://www.netlib.org/lapack/lug/node27.html).
   - [ ] iii.
 Create X2 and Dispersion (phi) function which you divide the `(XWX)^-1` matrix by to get the covariance matrix.
 You will need to use page 110 of the Wood's GAM book, note that the Binomial and Poisson Distribution has `phi = 1`.